yingwengseng/hotel_cancellation_prediction_capstone/README.md

 ## (UPDATED)Testing with Random Forest (refer to 4_3 ipynb)
 - evaluation turn out better
-- Achieve 49% precision but improved recall to 71%
+- Achieve improved recall to 71% with 49% precision
-- Logistic Regression only achieve 60% with 49% precision
+- Logistic Regression only achieve 60% recall with 49% precision

 ## random forest evaluation
 - precision and recall behaviour vs max depth